-Please be aware that the default value of MariaDB/MySQL parameter max allowed packet may only be 1 or 2 MByte.
+Please be aware that the default value of MariaDB parameter max\allowed\packet may only be 1 or 2 MByte.
 In this case, you can not load a single data packet (a file for example) bigger than 1 or 2 MByte into the database.
 This affects the upload of attachments for emails.

-To change the maximum size for these files to a bigger value, you need to set the parameter max_allowed_packet in section [mysqld] of MySQL's or MariaDB's configuration file (usually my.cnf in directory /etc or /etc/opt/mariadb10x) to something like the following:
+To change the maximum size for these files to a bigger value, you need to set the parameter max\allowed\packet in section [mysqld] of MariaDB's configuration file (usually my.cnf in directory /etc or /etc/opt/mariadb10x) to something like the following: